Battery Care

 Note

-If the discharge process regularly stops at 1%, for example, you may prefer to ignore the problem because it is minor.
-Nevertheless, a battery or hardware defect could be present in this case.
+• If the discharge process regularly stops at 1%, for example, you may prefer to ignore the problem because it is minor (could be a rounding error).
+With higher values, however, it could be a battery or hardware defect.

 Why does the panel applet show the battery state “charging” despite charge thresholds are effective?